manu96lp/nova-ewallet/README.md

 [![Moleculer](https://badgen.net/badge/Powered%20by/Moleculer/0e83cd)](https://moleculer.services)
 [![React Native](https://badgen.net/badge/Powered%20by/React%20Native/0e83cd)](https://reactnative.dev/)

-# Henry-Bank
+# Nova

-Henry-Bank is a very simple fintech project mobile application with microservices.
-Powered by Moleculer and React-Native.
+Nova is a simple mobile application made as an example of a fintech project.
+It's a on-development re-write of Henry Bank in order to create a functional and more efficient application that follows the theory of microservices.
+Powered by Molecular and React-Native

 ## Tech Stack